syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

         </head>
     ```

-    > Do not use both Syncfusion.Blazor and individual NuGet packages in the same application.
+    > Note: Do not use both Syncfusion.Blazor and individual NuGet packages in the same application.
 It will throw ambiguous errors while compiling the project.

 * **An unhandled exception has occurred.
 See browser dev tools for details**

     You may see the below exception at the bottom of the page.

-    E> An unhandled exception has occurred.
+    > Error: An unhandled exception has occurred.
 See browser dev tools for details

     **Cause:**